twosixlabs/acsploit/README.md

 Start ACsploit with `python acsploit.py`.
 From there, you can use the `help` command to see what commands are available.
 You can call `help` on any of them to learn more about how to use that command, such as `help set`.

 To see the available exploits, use the `show` command.
 To stage one for use, use `use [exploit_name]`.
-At any point, you can run `options` to see the current input, output, and exploit options, and then use `set [option_name] [value]` to set an options.
+To see a description of the exploit, run `info`.
+At any point, you can run `options` to see the current input, output, and exploit options, and then use `set [option_name] [value]` to set an option.
 To see detailed descriptions of the options, use `options describe`.

 Finally, use `run` to generate output from the exploit.